ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 1. Currency.
 Armenian Dram – AMD.
 Exchange rate (Nov 2019): 529 AMD = 1€.

 2. Drivers.
-Easily the worst thing about Armenia are the aggressive drivers.
+Easily the worst thing about Armenia is the aggressive drivers.
 Of the “accelerate hard, brake hard” variety, they use every opportunity to get ahead – drive on the wrong side, speed, cut ahead, drive on the shoulders and use constant lane changes.
 Beware if you drive here as the danger of an accident is high, especially when changing lanes.
 I have never been passed so often.
 In my five days, I saw 4 significant accidents.

 Some of their other bad habits are unsafe passing on hills and corners, cutting corners, excessive speed and extreme intolerance.